manishindiyaar/salex/docs/architecture/05-api-specification.md

 ## REST API Specification

 This specification details the API that the React Native Merchant App will use to communicate with the backend for managing a salon.
-Authentication is handled via a JWT provided by Clerk.
+Authentication is handled via a JWT provided by firebase Auth.

 ```yaml
 openapi: 3.0.1